martynamaron/js-exercises/week-1/A-install-node/README.md

 ### 2. Test installation

 Go to your terminal and run the command: `node -v`.
+If you already had your terminal opened, you need to refresh/restart it.
+You can also simply close it and re-open it.

 You should get the node version printed on your terminal.
 For example, `v8.9.3`.